New Smyrna Beach, Florida: Climate

 Like the rest of Florida north of Lake Okeechobee, New Smyrna Beach has a humid subtropical (Köppen Cfa) climate characterized by hot, humid summers and warm, mostly dry winters.
 The rainy season lasts from May until October, and the dry season, from November to April.
 New Smyrna averages only about two freezes per year, and many species of subtropical plants and palms are grown in the area.
 The city has recorded snowfall only three times in its 250-year history.
 The summers are long and hot, with frequent severe thunderstorms in the afternoon, as central Florida is the lightning capital of North America.
 Winters are pleasant with frequent sunny skies and dry weather.

 Weather hazards include hurricanes from June until November, though direct hits are rare.
 Hurricane Charley exited over New Smyrna Beach on August 13, 2004, after crossing the state in a northeastern direction from its initial landfall in Punta Gorda.
 The storm caused extensive damage to the beachside portion of the city and toppled many historic oak trees in the downtown area and along historic Flagler Avenue.
+New Smyrna was hit by Hurricane Ian in 2022, leading to flood damage for more than a thousand residents and one fatality, and by Hurricane Milton in 2024, causing power outages for almost 90% of local customers and further flooding in the local area.

 Demographics

+2020 census

+As of the 2020 census, there were 30,142 people, 14,796 households, 8,544 families residing in the city.
+The population density was 798.7 PD/sqmi.
+There were 20,903 housing units.
+The racial makeup of the city was 87.4% White, 4.0% African American, 0.3% Native American, 1.2% Asian, 0.0% Pacific Islander, 1.2% from some other races and 5.8% from two or more races.
+Hispanic or Latino of any race were 4.9% of the population.

+The median income for a household in the city was $73,096.
+The per capita income for the city was $50,902.